Distribution of mixed character sums and extremal problems for Littlewood polynomials: Roadmap to the proofs

 An interesting feature of Theorem \ref{thm:random-process} is the presence of the exceptional set of primes to facilitate convergence of the sequence of random processes $F_{k, q,\alpha,\beta}.$

 Roughly speaking, when analyzing moments of the distribution $F_{k,q, \alpha, \beta}$, we are led to consider solutions to the polynomial equations

-where $k = k_q$ and the variables $m_i$ and $n_j$ are small (depending on $q$).
-One would like to argue that the mod $q$ condition becomes irrelevant as $q$ gets large, so that the moments of \eqref{intro_trunc} coincide with the random multiplicative model.
+where $k = k_q$ and the variables $m_i$ and $n_j$ are small (relative to $q$).
+One would like to argue that the mod $q$ condition becomes irrelevant as $q$ gets large, so that the moments of \eqref{intro_trunc} coincide with the random multiplicative model $F_{k, \alpha, \beta}$.
 This is indeed what happens for fixed $k$.
-The mod $q$ condition also becomes irrelevant when $k_q = q^{o(1)}$, and in this case the moments of \eqref{intro_trunc} coincide with the random model without multiplicativity.
-However, for certain values of $k=k_q\to\infty$, this need not be the case; if, say, $k \equiv (q+1)/3 \pmod q$ (or $k = \floor{q\theta}$ is very close to $(q+1)/3$ for irrational $\theta$), then this equation becomes
+The mod $q$ condition also becomes irrelevant when $k_q = q^{o(1)}$, and in this case the moments of \eqref{intro_trunc} coincide with the random model $F_{\alpha, \beta}$ without multiplicativity.
+However, for certain values of $k=k_q\to\infty$, this need not be the case; if $k \equiv (q+1)/3 \pmod q$ (or $k = \floor{q\theta}$ is very close to $(q+1)/3$ for irrational $\theta$), say, then this equation becomes

-and the mod $q$ condition does indeed become superfluous by size considerations, but this shows that the mod $q$ condition was an essential feature of the first equation.
+and the mod $q$ condition does indeed become superfluous by size considerations, but this shows that the mod $q$ condition was an essential feature of the \emph{first} equation \eqref{eq:modp-condition}.
 In the case $k_q = \floor{q\theta}$, such linear coincidences happen only finitely often for any irrational $\theta$, however, so do not present a problem.

-More insidious are the coincidences of a higher degree. \phantom{.}For any fixed choice of $m_1, \ldots, m_d$ and $n_1, \ldots, n_d$, equation \eqref{eq:modp-condition} becomes a degree $d-1$ equation in $k$, so we naturally arrive at the question of how often is $k = k_q$ the solution of polynomial equations with small coefficients mod $q.$ In Lemma \ref{lemma:fpalpha}, we show that when $k_q = o(\pi(q))$ or $k_q = \floor{q\theta}$ for irrational $\theta$, this happens for $o(\pi(X))$ choices of primes $q\le X$.
+More insidious are the coincidences of a higher degree. \phantom{.}For any fixed choice of $m_1, \ldots, m_d$ and $n_1, \ldots, n_d$, the equation \eqref{eq:modp-condition} becomes a degree $d-1$ equation in $k$, so we naturally arrive at the question of how often is $k = k_q$ the solution of polynomial equations with small coefficients mod $q.$ In Lemma \ref{lemma:fpalpha}, we show that when $k_q = o(\pi(q))$ or $k_q = \floor{q\theta}$ for irrational $\theta$, this happens for $o(\pi(X))$ choices of primes $q\le X$.
 We then use iterative density arguments to construct a density one set of suitable primes $\cP_{\theta}$ to avoid such coincidences for higher moments when $q\to\infty.$

 We now describe the key ideas to prove Theorem \ref{thm5}.
-We write the logarithmic Mahler measure of $S_q := S(\chi_q, \alpha, \beta, \theta)$ as
+We write the logarithmic Mahler measure of $S_q(\theta) := S(\chi_q, \alpha, \beta, \theta)$ as

 We will eventually show that